Cashew Shrimp (20-minute recipe!)

 Instructions

 - Make the sauce next.
 In another bowl or large measuring cup, combine the tapioca starch with a small splash of the stock.
-Mix well then add all the remaining sauce ingredients.1 teaspoon tapioca starch, ¾ cup low-sodium chicken or vegetable stock, ā cup hoisin sauce, 2 tablespoons honey, 1 tablespoon low-sodium soy sauce, 1 tablespoon rice vinegar, 2 cloves garlic, 1 teaspoon finely minced ginger
+Mix well then add all the remaining sauce ingredients.1 teaspoon cornstarch, ¾ cup low-sodium chicken or vegetable stock, ⅓ cup hoisin sauce, 2 tablespoons honey, 1 tablespoon low-sodium soy sauce, 1 tablespoon rice vinegar, 2 cloves garlic, 1 teaspoon finely minced ginger

 - Heat the oil in a large frying pan over medium-high heat.
 Add the shrimp to the pan in a single layer.
 Work in 2 batches, if needed.
-Cook the shrimp for 1 minute then flip it over and cook for 1 minute more.2 tablespoons oil
+Cook the shrimp for 1 minute then flip it over and cook for 1 minute more.2 tablespoons cooking oil

 - Pour the sauce into the pan and stir until it has thickened, about 1 minute.
 Stir in the cashews and serve with some sesame seeds and minced cilantro over the top.¾ cup cashews, Sesame seeds and minced cilantro